xwmx/nb/README.md

 # search for tags in the current notebook
 nb search --tags

+# search for tags in the "sample" notebook, shortcut alias
+nb sample:q --tags

-# search for items tagged with "#example"
+# search for items tagged with "#tag1"
-nb search --tag example
+nb search --tag tag1

-# search for items tagged with "#example", shortcut alias and short option
+# search for items tagged with "#tag1", shortcut alias and short option
-nb q -t example
+nb q -t tag1

-# search for items tagged with "#example", shortcut alias and argument
+# search for items tagged with "#tag1", shortcut alias and argument
-nb q "#example"
+nb q \#tag1

-# search for items tagged with "#example", shortcut alias and argument
+# search for items tagged with "#tag1", shortcut alias and argument, alternative
-nb q \#example
+nb q "#tag1"

 # search for items in the "sample" notebook tagged with "#tag1" AND "#tag2"
 nb sample:search --tag tag1 --tag tag2